Substitution matrix: Specialized substitution matrices and their extensions

-Many specialized substitution matrices have been developed that describe the amino acid substitution rates in specific structural or sequence contexts, such as in transmembrane alpha helices, for combinations of secondary structure states and solvent accessibility states, or for local sequence-structure contexts.
-These context-specific substitution matrices lead to generally improved alignment quality at some cost of speed but are not yet widely used.
 Recently, sequence context-specific amino acid similarities have been derived that do not need substitution matrices but that rely on a library of sequence contexts instead.
 Using this idea, a context-specific extension of the popular BLAST program has been demonstrated to achieve a twofold sensitivity improvement for remotely related sequences over BLAST at similar speeds (CS-BLAST).

+Nucleotide matrices

+With nucleotides only having four possible values (in most bioinformatic sequences), the emphasis lies not in setting fixed values in the matrix, but in designing parameterized models that fit the observed evolution of the input sequence as it's being aligned.
+See Models of DNA evolution.

 Terminology

 Although "transition matrix" is often used interchangeably with "substitution matrix" in fields other than bioinformatics, the former term is problematic in bioinformatics.
 With regards to nucleotide substitutions, "transition" is also used to indicate those substitutions that are between the two-ring purines (A → G and G → A) or are between the one-ring pyrimidines (C → T and T → C).
 Because these substitutions do not require a change in the number of rings, they occur more frequently than the other substitutions.
 "Transversion" is the term used to indicate the slower-rate substitutions that change a purine to a pyrimidine or vice versa (A ↔ C, A ↔ T, G ↔ C, and G ↔ T).